Israeli airstrikes hit Yemen's rebel-held capital and port city after Houthi attack targets Israel

 The rebels maintain that they target ships linked to Israel, the U.S. or the United Kingdom to force an end to Israel’s campaign against Hamas in Gaza.
 However, many of the ships attacked have little or no connection to the conflict, including some bound for Iran.

-The Houthis have battled a Saudi-led coalition into a stalemate in a wider Yemen war that’s killed more than 150,000 people, including civilians.
-The conflict also has created one of the world’s worst humanitarian disasters that’s believed to killed tens of thousands more.
+The Houthis have battled the Saudi-led coalition in the wider Yemen war, which has killed more than 150,000 people, including civilians.
+The conflict also has created one of the world’s worst humanitarian disasters that’s believed to have killed tens of thousands more.

+But the Houthis are still standing even as Israel’s campaign against Hamas and Hezbollah has decimated those militant groups.
+Meanwhile, Israel and Iran have exchanged direct fire while the government of Syria, an enemy of Israel since its founding in 1948, collapsed in the face of a rebel advance as the region’s wars have upended Iran’s network of allied proxy groups.

 Copyright 2024 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.